 Many improvements have been made to the library.
 In the early 1990’s the basement was opened and shelved to house around 8,000 volumes for the adult non-fiction, it also housed the Internet computers.
 Many small improvements such as handrails, landscaping, efficient lighting, and bookshelves have been made.
 The largest improvement began in 2000 with a campaign to allow the building to keep its’ historical value and yet become handicapped accessible.
 In 2007, ½ million dollars had been raised to add a new addition with an elevator, circulation desk, a library board room, program room and supply storage area.
 The new handicapped addition Open House was October 13, 2007.
 Dignitaries such as Senator Gary Hannig, Representative Deanna Demuzio, and Mayor, Steven Sipes were present for the dedication.

 The library offers free services, such as Inter Library Loan, where a book can be ordered from another library and be received at the Pana Library in a matter of a couple of days, faxes, scanning, copying, computer printouts, laminating, proctor exams, internet and Wi-Fi access, Rules of the Road, and other interesting materials.

 Children and adult programs are offered throughout the year.
 One does not need a library card to attend.
 All programming can be found on the library website.

 Our current website gives genealogy information as well as the holidays, hours, staff, board members and history of the library.

-Memorials are a wonderful benefit to the library.
-Memorials have afforded the library such things as computers, energy efficient windows and doors, bookshelves, printers, cabinets, ceiling fans, checkout desks, books and many other items.
+Donations are a wonderful benefit to the library.
+Donations have afforded the library such things as a fire alarm in the elevator, computers, printers, monitors, barcode scanners, receipt printers, internet service, energy efficient windows and doors, bookshelves, cabinets, ceiling fans, checkout desks, books and many other items.
 Donations are always accepted by the library and will be put to good use.